What Pitta is, and why summer makes it harder

 Three food swaps for May-July:

 - Swap iced sodas and fizzy drinks for room-temperature coconut water with mint.
-Cold drinks do not actually cool Pitta — they pause digestion and rebound the heat inward.
+Cold drinks don't actually cool Pitta, they pause digestion and rebound the heat inward.

 - Add a teaspoon of ghee and fresh ginger to lunch.
-Counter-intuitive, but ghee is a recognised Pitta-pacifier; it keeps agni (digestive fire) steady without inflaming it.
+It sounds counter-intuitive, but ghee is a recognised Pitta-pacifier; it keeps agni (digestive fire) steady without inflaming it.

 - Skip curd after sunset; switch to takra (spiced buttermilk) at lunch instead.
 Curd is heating after sunset in classical Ayurveda, and Pitta-PCOS skin reacts to it within 48 hours.